Zotero vs NotebookLM: Citations, Sources, and AI Reading Workflow

 The one place where the workflow breaks down

 The export-and-reupload step between Zotero and NotebookLM adds friction that I wish did not exist.
-There is no direct integration between the two — you download PDFs from Zotero and manually upload them to NotebookLM.
+There is no direct integration between the two.
+You choose files from Zotero and add them to NotebookLM, sometimes by staging the active packet in Google Drive first.
 For a small paper set (5-15 papers), this is manageable.
 For a large review set (50+ papers), it becomes genuinely tedious.

 This is the clearest limitation of the current NotebookLM-plus-Zotero workflow.
-It is not a dealbreaker — the payoff in the synthesis stage is worth the friction — but it is the part that most often prompts researchers to ask whether there is a better way.
+It is not a dealbreaker because the payoff in the synthesis stage is worth the friction, but it is the part that most often prompts researchers to ask whether there is a better way.

 Frequently asked questions